Experience Ancient Greek & Roman Studies

-Whether majoring or minoring, Ancient Greek and Roman Studies students benefit from small class sizes, close mentorship with faculty scholars, and opportunities to engage with the ancient world through travel, research, and archaeological fieldwork.
-The curriculum cultivates not only an appreciation of ancient civilizations, but also the ability to think deeply and write clearly—skills essential for careers in law, education, business, and beyond.
+Whether majoring or minoring, Ancient Greek and Roman Studies students benefit from small class sizes, close mentorship with faculty scholars, coursework that includes both research and creative assignments, and opportunities to engage with the ancient world through study abroad, archaeological fieldwork, and extracurricular student groups.
+The curriculum cultivates not only understanding of ancient civilizations, but also the ability to think deeply and write clearly -- skills essential for careers in law, education, business, and beyond.

 Study Abroad

 Ancient Greek & Roman Studies majors are encouraged to spend a semester in Europe.
-Gettysburg offers three College-approved affiliated programs of special interest to those studying classics:
+Gettysburg offers two College-approved affiliated programs of special interest to those studying classics:

 To learn more about these and other opportunities, visit Gettysburg College's Center for Global Education.